UKCloud/documentation/articles/openshift/oshift-ref-pricing.md

 ## Discount options

-The following discount and purchase schemes are available with UKCloud for Managed OpenShift:
+The following discount and purchase schemes are available with UKCloud for Red Hat OpenShift:

 - Commitment discount - application node pricing is available at hourly, monthly or annual rates, with the relevant discounts built in